heistp/antler/README.md

 Root access is needed to create network namespaces.

+The antler binary must be in your PATH.
+It may not be, if the `secure_path` option is set in /etc/sudoers.
+You may unset this option, or use the full path to the binary instead.

 All configuration is in the .cue file.
-After running an example, you'll have data.gob, pcaps and an HTML plot.
+After running an example, you'll typically have data.gob, pcaps and an HTML plot.

-## Roadmap
+## Todo

 ### Features